 At Florida Institute for Reproductive Sciences and Technologies, we provide highly personalized reproductive services, including fertility preservation, to patients in South Florida and beyond.
-Fertility preservation involves the freeezing of sperm, eggs, or embryos for future use.
-Fertility preservation is typically considered when natural fertility is threatened, such as in cases of ovarian or testicular cancer, impending treatment for other types of cancer that will cause damage or destruction of eggs or sperm, or anticipated aging before a woman will have an opportunity to conceive.
+Fertility preservation involves the freezing of sperm, eggs, or embryos for future use.
+Fertility preservation is typically considered when natural fertility is threatened, such as in cases of ovarian or testicular cancer, impending treatment for other types of cancer that will cause damage or destruction of eggs or sperm or anticipated aging before a woman will have an opportunity to conceive.
 Military personnel assigned to active combat often consider fertility preservation nowadays.
 Preserved tissue can be used later in life, or even after a person's death, to try to achieve a pregnancy.
-Visit our center, or make an appointment for a telephone consulation to establish a relationship with our experienced, compassionate physician to learn more about the following technologies:
+Visit our center, or make an appointment for a telephone consultation to establish a relationship with our experienced, compassionate physician to learn more about the following technologies:

 Embryo and Sperm, and Egg Freezing (Cryopreservation)

-The number of embryos transferred to a patient’s uterus after IVF depends upon several factors, including the number that are available, the quality of the embryos, the woman’s age and the patient’s wishes.
+The number of embryos transferred to a patient’s uterus after IVF depends upon several factors, including the number that is available, the quality of the embryos, the woman’s age and the patient’s wishes.
 The more embryos transferred, the greater the chance for pregnancy to result.
-The more embryos transferred, however, the greater the chance for a multiple pregnancy.
+The more embryos transferred, however, the greater the chance for a multiple pregnancies.
 While twins are associated with a slightly higher chance of complications than singleton pregnancies, high-order multiple pregnancies (more than two fetuses) are associated with a much higher chance of problems.
 The most serious of these is premature delivery.

 For these reasons, most patients are advised to limit the number of healthy-appearing embryos transferred to the uterus when many such embryos are available.
 This is an issue that will be thoroughly discussed with you before, and especially if, you find yourself in the fortunate position of having excess, good-quality embryos as the result of an IVF procedure.
 Good quality embryos that are not transferred can be frozen for transfer at a later date.
 FIRST has storage facilities on the premises and will store the embryos without charge for one year.